kemaloksuz/LRP-Error/README.md

 - Interpretability: While AP does not provide any insight on the detection performance, oLRP is interpretable with its components corresponding to performance aspects. (note that Detector 1 and Detector 2 have very different natures, but equal AP.
 The components of oLRP is able to address this problem.)

-- Practicality: We identify three practical issues of AP: (i) AP is not suitable to evaluate outputs without confidence scores (e.g. panoptic segmentation) (ii) AP can not identify a threshold for practical usage of the detectors and (iii) interpolating the PR curve can affect the performance of the classes with low examples.
+- Practicality: We identify three practical issues with AP: (i) AP is not suitable to evaluate outputs without confidence scores (e.g. panoptic segmentation), (ii) AP can not identify a threshold for practical usage of the detectors, and (iii) interpolating the PR curve can affect the performance of the classes with low examples.

-Please see our paper for a more comprehensive analysis of AP (including COCO-style AP), and its theoretical and empirical comparisons with LRP..
+Please see our paper for a more comprehensive analysis of AP (including COCO-style AP), and its theoretical and empirical comparisons with LRP.

 #### Comparison of LRP with PQ